nschorgh/Planetary-Code-Collection/README.txt

 NOTE: Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with .for.
+A few code snippets from other sources are also used, as documented in the source code.